ubcsubbots/Jormungandr/README.md

 Rosinstall is addressed and run in `install_dependencies.sh`, should there be any need to run manual, rosinstall should be run after all steps from installation and setup has been completed.

+### Tensorflow

+Anytime you want to run a node that uses the Tensorflow (https://www.tensorflow.org/) you must run 'source subbots_python/bin/activate' prior to running the node.
+We install Tensorflow on a seperated virtual environment to avoid compromising any system packages.

 ## Conventions

 ### Github Conventions